EimisPachecoHacks/TrendSync-Brand-Factory-deepMind/README.md

 **Single source of truth architecture**: The tech pack persistence pattern — save to DB once, generate PDF from saved data only, clear on design changes — eliminates the #1 risk of AI-generated documents: inconsistency.
 What you see in the UI is exactly what appears in the PDF.

-**Zero API keys in the browser**: Every Gemini call, every Foxit call, every video generation goes through the FastAPI backend on Cloud Run.
-The frontend is a pure presentation layer deployed on Vercel — secure by architecture, not by obscurity.

-**The "Future You" concept**: Using Veo 3.1 to generate aspirational 5-scene runway videos from a brand brief creates an emotional moment that no competitor offers.
-It transforms AI from a tool into a creative partner that shows you what's possible.

 ## What I learned